All of our full-time teaching staff at St. John Paul II Regional School hold New Jersey State Certifications in

 Mrs. Donatella Mazzagatti – Administrative Assistant

 Mrs. Mazzagatti holds a Diploma in business expert and foreign-language correspondent from the Instituto Tecnico Linguistico, Ascoli Piceno, Italy.
 She is is trilingual speaking fluent English, Italian, Spanish and French and translates for our Latino families as needed.
 Before joining our school, Mrs. Mazzagatti worked in tourism in Italy and attended St. Joseph School, Hammonton.
 Mrs. Mazzagatti had the pleasure of attending many Masses in Italy with Saint John Paul II and Pope Benedict XVI at the Papal Basilica.
 She enjoys volunteering in her parish.

 Mrs. Paula DiGialleonardo – School Bookkeeper

 Mrs. DiGialleonardo holds a BA in accounting from Immaculata University.
 She has been our school bookkeeper for the past 5 years, and brings 14 years of nonprofit accounting experience to our school.
 Mrs. DiGialleonardo also enjoys spending time with her family, reading, and relaxing on the beach.

 Mrs. Christine Willard – Advancement Director

 Mrs. Willard holds a B.A. in communications, public relations from Rowan University.
 She brings over 10 years of experience in enrollment management, nonprofit marketing, development, and communication to our school.
 She has worked at the elementary school level, and as a consultant in advancing Catholic education for schools in the Camden Diocese.
 Mrs. Willard presented at NCEA on best practices in school mergers and developing a brand for recruitment and retention.
 She believes in collaborating and developing positive relationships with all members of the community for sustainable growth.
-Mrs. Willard and her husband are Marriage Preparation facilitators for Our Lady of Guadalupe Parish.
+Mrs. Willard enjoys spending time with her family and outdoor activities.

 Mrs. Diana Juliani – Advancement Assistant